Barred irregular galaxy

 A barred irregular galaxy is an irregular version of a barred spiral galaxy.
-Examples include the Large Magellanic Cloud and NGC 6822.
+They have a bar-shaped structure in the middle of an otherwise irregular shape.
+Examples include the Large Magellanic Cloud (LMC) and NGC 6822, although LMC is more often classified as a magellanic spiral galaxy.
 Some barred irregular galaxies (like the Large Magellanic Cloud) may be dwarf spiral galaxies, which have been distorted into an irregular shape by tidal interactions with a more massive neighbor.